RyanNerd/willow/README.md

 // Then in your favorite web browser go to: localhost:8088/v1/sample/hello-world
 ```

-The result should look something like this:
+The result in your browser should look something like this:

 ```json
 {